 “They all replied ‘OK.'”
 Lindsey wrote.
 The machine sat unused for two days, when things were suddenly far from OK for this traumatised family.

 “Early Tuesday morning we were woken up by our four-year-old son who was crying so hard he could barely talk.
 As I was trying to understand what he was saying, my husband flew out of bed and down the stairs.
-It was then that the realization hit.
+It was then that the realisation hit.
 He had said: ‘Kloe.
 Inside.
 Washer.'”

 “Tumbling and filling with water”